abhishekmalvadkar/amalvadkar-blog/content/posts/2025/2025-05-16-mastering-jpa-static-metamodel-type-safe-criteria-queries-in-java.md

 * **Difficult to maintain**: Large queries become hard to read and refactor.
 * **No IDE support**: No autocomplete, no refactor tools.

-## Solution: JPA Dynamic Metamodel
+## Solution: JPA Static Metamodel

-JPA's **Dynamic Metamodel** solves these issues by generating a class for each entity at compile time with static field references for all attributes.
+JPA's **Static Metamodel** solves these issues by generating a class for each entity at compile time with static field references for all attributes.

 ### Required Maven Dependency